B2 · 중상급 챕터 50

 frontend.learn_grammar.from_rule: Aspect in Subordinate Temporal Clauses

-Select the correct aspect.
+Fill in the correct verb aspect.

 ✓ Correct! ✗ Not quite.
-Correct answer: завърши
+Correct answer: купя

 frontend.learn_grammar.from_rule: Aspect in Subordinate Purpose Clauses